Waynolt/SWM-modular-modpack/README.md

 (Their catch rate with the mod becomes the same as the vanilla one when you have 50 of them in your bag)
 <br />

-* "**SWM - SharedPC**" makes the last box in the PC shared amongst savegames: mons you put in it will be there if you start a new game or load a different savegame.
+* "**SWM - SharedPC**" makes the last box in the PC shared amongst savegames: mons you put in it will be there if you start a new game or load a different savegame.<br />
 If updating from E18: please note that you have to load up your latest savegame and save once in E19 in order to use the Shared Box in a new game.
 <br />